 Purpose and Composition

-The COSM Awards Committee seeks to aid faculty and graduate students at Georgia Southern University by awarding small internal research grants.
+The COSM Awards Committee seeks to aid graduate students at Georgia Southern University by awarding small internal research grants.
 The committee shall be composed of an assistant/associate dean, who will chair the committee, and five faculty members, one from each of the college’s academic units.
 The faculty members will be elected for two-year terms.
-A full-time tenured, tenure-track, and non-tenure track faculty who have an appointment in a unit within the College are eligible to serve.
+Full-time tenured, tenure-track, and non-tenure track faculty who have an appointment in a unit within the College are eligible to serve.
 No member should serve more than two consecutive terms.
 The committee will also review applications for Awards for Excellence in Research, Teaching, and Service.

 Scope of Program (Limited to Research Projects Only)

-The committee will entertain requests for any activity and/or purchase that support research efforts.
+The committee will entertain grant applications that support research efforts.
 Research projects may request materials for supplies, travel, and/or small equipment.
 Requests for travel to research sites or collect data will be supported.
-Requests for travel to attend professional meetings to present research results will NOT be supported nor will workshops focused on teaching or service projects.
+Requests for travel to attend professional meetings to present research results will NOT be supported, nor will workshops focused on teaching or service projects.
 Requests to travel to meetings must clearly identify how the travel is specifically related to research (e.g., to learn a new research technique or to work with colleagues on research papers or grants).
 Travel to such meetings will not be supported unless a very strong case is made for the advancement of research.
 Requests for assistance with publication expenses will NOT be supported.

-The amount of funding available in an academic year can vary, but typically the total funding available is $5,000 in the fall.
+The amount of funding available in an academic year can vary, but typically, the total funding available is $5,000.
 Individual awards may request up to $1,000.

 Deadline for Spending and Travel

 Departmental and university purchasing and/or travel rules apply.
-Departmental administrative assistants can assist for purchases through ePro, online, etc. Receipts must be kept for all cash purchases.
+Departmental administrative assistants can assist with purchases through ePro, online, etc. Receipts must be kept for all cash purchases.
 All money will be moved to the awardees home department and must be expended prior to the spring purchasing deadlines (typically April 30 of each year).
 You must work closely with your department administrative assistant to make sure all expenses are eligible.